-- 4. In October 2016 Cabinet considered a report detailing a review of the Council's investment in the voluntary sector, covering grants and contracts.
-The review was undertaken with the aim of ensuring that any services provided (whether contracted or grant funded) contributed directly to the Council's priority outcomes.
+- 4. In October 2016 Cabinet considered a report detailing a review of the council's investment in the voluntary sector, across grants and contracts.
+The review was undertaken with the aim of ensuring that any services provided (whether contracted or grant funded) contributed directly to the council's priority outcomes.
 This review was to inform a two year work programme with a strong focus on prevention and early intervention approaches.
-Cabinet agreed a number of recommendations to deliver a redesigned funding programme which could result in reshaping and re-tendering of current grants and contract arrangements. - 5.
-The Council wishes to prioritise its support to voluntary sector agencies and to engage the sector in working jointly to address local challenges.
+Cabinet considered a number of recommendations in order to deliver a redesigned funding programme which could result in reshaping and re-tendering of current grants and contract arrangements. - 5.
+The council wishes to prioritise its support to voluntary sector agencies and to engage the sector in working jointly to address local challenges.
 However, given the fact that funding is now provided through a variety of means including both grants and contracts it is no longer sensible to view this support as being provided only through a grants allocation process. - 6.
 In October 2016 Cabinet therefore agreed a new approach to funding voluntary sector organisations to support the priority areas of building community capacity, encouraging prevention and early intervention approaches and working with partners to make better use of resources from charitable and business sectors.
 The new approach was agreed subject to a 12 week public consultation and an assessment of the impact of the proposals. - 7.
 The new approach includes using whichever funding routes (grants or contracts) provide the most effective way to achieve outcomes.
-The Council wants to focus grant funding on community development and prevention and early intervention approaches and wants to encourage all future bids for funding to be collaborative and access to additional funding from external sources.
+The council wants to focus grant funding on community development and prevention and early intervention approaches and wants to encourage collaboration and access to additional funding from external sources.